Shah Jahan Mosque, Thatta: History

 The mosque's mihrab had initially been incorrectly aligned with Mecca.
-The Sufi mystic, Makhdum Nooh, who is buried in the nearby city of Hala is said to have been approached by the mosque's planners in order to correct its alignment.
-Popular tradition maintains that Makhdum Nooh then corrected the error overnight by the power of his prayer, thereby ensuring his status as a saint.
+The Sufi mystic, Makhdum Lutufullah, who is buried in the nearby city of Hala is said to have been approached by the mosque's planners in order to correct its alignment, and according to popular tradition he corrected the error by the power of his prayer.
 Historical records show that the mosque's mihrab had actually been rebuilt a century after the mosque's construction.

 Architecture

-An aerial view of Shah Jahan Mosque, displaying caravanserai style architecture.
+An aerial view of Shah Jahan Mosque, displaying caravanserai-style architecture.

-The Shah Jahan Mosque was constructed in the style of a caravanserai − having a great courtyard enclosed by domed apartments.
-Its architectural style is overtly influenced by Turkic and Persian styles.
-The mosque is characterized by extensive brickwork and the use of blue tiles, both of which were directly influenced by Timurid architectural styles from Central Asia − from where the previous rulers of Sindh, the Tarkhans, had hailed before the region was annexed by the Mughals in 1592.
+The Shah Jahan Mosque was constructed in the style of a caravanserai—having a great courtyard enclosed by domed apartments.
+Its architectural style is influenced by Turkic and Iranian styles.
+The mosque is characterized by extensive brickwork and the use of blue tiles, both of which were directly influenced by Timurid architectural styles from Central Asia—the area from which the previous rulers of Sindh, the Tarkhans, hailed before the region was annexed by the Mughals in 1592.